neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 So immutable PostgreSQL it is.

-By the way, what about Blockchain?
+By the way, what about blockchain?
 [No. Just.
 No.](/blog/vidya/technology/pop-goes-the-blockchain/)

 ### Deployment: Docker and Kubernetes